The City provides a range of services aimed to support small businesses.

 Are you considering starting a business?

-If you're thinking of starting a business, refer to Starting a business to learn about legislative requirements and the types of approvals you may need to obtain before you start.
+If you're thinking of starting a business, try the address and application assist to see what requirements and approvals you may need.

 Shared offices/co-working spaces